EUDAT-B2SAFE/B2SAFE-DPM/client/README.md

 The Data Policy Manager allows to define, store, monitor policies.
 A DPM policy is a set of actions applied to a set of data and triggered at a certain point in time.
-The Data Policy Manager (DPM) Client is a collection of python scripts running at each EUDAT data center.
 A DPM agent is a client to list and retrieve DPM policies, translate them into B2SAFE operations, schedule them and provide back the status of their enforcement.
+It is implemented through a collection of python scripts.

 Currently there is one main script: the *PolicyManager.py* python script.